SirFrostingham/DayZ_SA_NoMoreSurvivorName/README.md

 Prerequisite / mod dependencies
 ---
-1. This mod must be installed on the server for player messaging to work: @RPCFramework
+1. This mod must be installed on the server for player messaging to work: @CF - https://steamcommunity.com/sharedfiles/filedetails/?id=1559212036 (Note: It used to be called: @RPCFramework)

 Install instructions
 ---